by Steven K. Roberts

 Human treats.
 The more I look back, the more I realize that the adventure is measured in people, not places.
 My map line meanders along Lake Erie, cuts inland at Buffalo and dodges Rochester, then winds south through the Finger Lakes and along the Susquehanna River, over the hills, and down the Delaware.
 Yet my tales are less of the countryside than of the inhabitants, for lovely as this land is, it lacks the stark drama of Utah or the humbling grandeur of Colorado.
 There are pleasant surprises, of course: northeast Pennsylvania’s international orange LIZARDS (Lacking Intelligence, Zipping Across Road’s Deadly Surface).
 Sunset on Seneca Lake, a ribbon of gold between drumlins.
 Warily circling a pack-stealing skunk, trying to distract him without making the tail twitch.
 A new speed record of 50.5 on a perfect hill in perfect light, flying down 97 toward the sun- sparkled river valley in mad glee.
 14% grades up to our host’s home in Vestal, topping an already long day with the kind of exhaustion that made their swimming pool seem as decadent as a night at Plato’s.
 There are hundreds of things like that, the daily surprises of the road.
 But it’s people that make the lingering memories, not the subtle differences between campgrounds or the latest twists in hillside highway engineering.

 Take Joan Smith, for example.
 We arrived on the south side of Buffalo, hot and sweaty, seeking a place to relax.
 We found her in the League of American Wheelmen hospitality home directory for touring cyclists (a great resource, if you’re on the road), and called with the tentative self-introduction that marks a request for help.
 Three days later we pedaled away from her downtown home… with the lingering hugs of sad farewell to a new friend.
 It happens that fast.
-Joan is a bicycle maven, an activist, an energetic lady of “middle age” who makes most 30-year-olds seem static.
+Joan is a bicycle maven, an activist, mom to the amazing Megan Smith, and an energetic lady of “middle age” who makes most 30-year-olds seem static.
 Her house is a museum of bicycle memorabilia, and she is the hub of a social swirl of active people.
-She’s blonde, fast, funny, and lithe.
-Yet I know someone else the same exact age who’s gray, slow, and resigned to a long slide into life’s ultimate dormancy.
+She’s blonde, fast, funny, and lithe… yet I know someone else the same exact age who’s gray, slow, and resigned to a long slide into life’s ultimate dormancy.
 The difference lies in the question: Does gray matter?